 We welcome contributions on gambling and gambling-related topics.
-Please note that manuscripts, except for First person accounts and Opinion papers, should include a 150-word abstract and references.
+Please note that manuscripts, except for First person accounts(see page 2) and Opinion(see page 2) papers, should include a 150-word abstract and references.
 Prospective authors should always read the last issue of the Journal of Gambling Issues (JGI) for the latest Invitation to contributors.
 We encourage electronic submission and accept mail submissions.
 We cannot accept fax submissions.
-For details, please see the Submission process.
+For details, please see the Submission process(see page 3).
 All first authors whose manuscripts are accepted will receive a standard author's agreement form to complete, sign, and return by mail.